 Utah allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Utah, drivers can obtain their full drivers license at the age of 17.

 Utah requires you to renew your license every 5 years.
-If you are over a certain age, additional license renewal rules apply:
+There are additional provisions for older drivers:

 The state of Utah enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In Utah, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-States often enforce more strict mandatory penalties for drivers above a certain BAC.
+Driving while above the legal limit is called Driving Under the Influence.
+Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Utah, driving with a BAC above 0.16% will trigger automatic enhanced minimum penalties.